 In a recent unpublished Michigan Court of Appeals case entitled Nottingham Village Condominium Association v.
 John and Jane Doe Pensom, the Court ruled against the condominium association, and affirmed the co-owners’ right to have a condominium lien invalidated because the association failed to levy a disputed assessment in accordance with the association’s bylaws.
 The Court also upheld an award of costs and attorney fees of $7,739.00 granted to the co-owners.
 Continue reading

 Experienced Condominium & HOA Attorneys

-The Condo & HOA B.E.A.T.
-(Board Education and Training) program is designed to educate condominium and HOA board members regarding the vast array of legal issues that they may face in serving their associations.
-This program is open to any condominium/HOA board member regardless of whether their association is currently represented by the firm.
-Property managers are also welcome.
-Free of Charge!!
+The Board Education and Training program is designed to educate Condominium and HOA Board Members and Property Managers regarding the vast array of legal issues that they face in serving their associations.

 “The Condo & HOA B.E.A.T.”

 A new monthly series of free educational seminars for condominium and homeowner’s association board members and property managers.

 Serving on a condominium/HOA board can be a daunting task for the uninitiated.
 In the interests of furthering education for board members and property managers, Zelmanski, Danner and Fioritto, PLLC offers a series of free monthly educational seminars covering a different condo/HOA legal topic every month.
 These seminars are open to both existing clients and non-clients of the firm, as well as property managers.
 Continue reading

 We are most pleased to announce that Attorney Christene M. Richter has joined the firm as an associate.